-The consolidated financial statements of NIBC Holding N.V. for the year ended 31 December 2019 were authorised for issue by the Supervisory Board and Managing Board on 25 February 2020.
-NIBC Holding N.V. is a public liability company, incorporated under Dutch law and registered at Carnegieplein 4, 2517 KJ The Hague, the Netherlands (Chamber of Commerce number 27282935).
+The consolidated financial statements of NIBC Bank N.V. for the year ended 31 December 2018 were authorised for issue by the Supervisory Board and Managing Board on 25 February 2020.
+NIBC Bank N.V. is a public liability company, incorporated under Dutch law on 31 October 1945, and registered at Carnegieplein 4, 2517 KJ The Hague, the Netherlands (Chamber of Commerce number 27032036).
+NIBC Bank N.V. is a wholly-owned subsidiary of NIBC Holding N.V.

-NIBC Holding N.V. together with its subsidiaries (NIBC or the group), provides a broad range of financial services to corporate- and retail clients.
-Refer to the Segment report in these financial statements and the Report of the Managing Board in this Annual Report for further detail.
+NIBC Bank N.V. together with its subsidiaries (NIBC or the group), provides a broad range of financial services to corporate- and retail clients.
+Refer to the Segment report in these financial statements and the Report of the Managing Board in this Annual Report for detail.